Skip to content

 Play Back & Export

 Press Space to play back.
-The puppets re-enact, the camera sweeps, and your export tool captures the result.
+The puppets re-enact, the camera sweeps, and your recorder captures the result.

 Tips for Better Shots